NixOS/nix/doc/manual/src/release-notes/rl-next.md

   contents of any `#! nix` lines and the script's location to a single call.

   Verbatim strings may be passed in double backtick (```` `` ````) quotes.
-  `--expr` resolves relative paths based on the shebang script location.
+  `--file` and `--expr` resolve relative paths based on the script location.

   Some examples:
   ```